-Bioinformatician & Big Data Scientist (Post-Doc Researcher)
+Bioinformatician & Data Scientist

 Enormous amounts of biological data of various types have been and are increasingly being generated; yet, there is currently little or no development in methods that leverage datasets from multiple data-types collectively in biological research.
-For example, there is no mechanism to integrate RNA-seq data with imaging data, or to link phylogenetic data to metabolomics.
-My long term passion is to develop the next generation of bioinformatic tools to allow users to quickly and easily leverage data from multiple disparate experiments.
-This will not only lead to breakthroughs in the development of machine learning and statistical methods; it will also facilitate breakthroughs in biological applications such as gene-trait association networks, gene-gene interaction networks, drug target discoveries, trait signature identification, and many other timely applications.
+Therefore, I am passionate about developing and applying the next generation of bioinformatics, data science, and artificial intelligence to facilitate leveraging biological data from multiple disparate experiments.
+This will not only lead to breakthroughs in computational methods; it will also enable breakthroughs in medical and biological applications such as drug target and trait signature discoveries, gene-trait associations, gene-gene interactions, and many other timely applications.

 Bioinformatic methods development: I developed and advanced a number of bioinformatic methods for gene expression clustering.
 My current state-of-the-art framework is called clust (Abu-Jamous & Kelly, Genome Biology, In Press).
 Clust extracts optimal and complete clusters automatically from one or more heterogeneous gene expression datasets collectively, it outperforms mainstream clustering algorithms with minimal manual intervention, and is available freely as an easy-to-use package on https://github.com/BaselAbujamous/clust.
 A web-based front-end will be released soon!